moorepants/moorepants.info/content/blog/introducing-resonance.rst

 What We Did
 ===========

-The course redesign require quite a few changes to structure the learning as desired.
+The course redesign required quite a number of changes to structure the learning around computational thinking and meet the other goals.
 The following presents summaries of the various changes:

 Interactive Open Access Digital Textbook
 ----------------------------------------